ronaldzgithub/Twitter-Solana-NFT-Sales-Bot/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This bot is 100% free to use.
 Use of this bot for your project is encouraged. **No credit is needed**.
-If you find this bot useful and insist on crediting the creator, you can add @williamambrozic in the Bot's Twitter bio or simply have the bot follow @williamambrozic on Twitter.
+If you find this bot useful and insist on crediting the creator, you can add @williamambrozic in the bot's Twitter bio or have the bot follow @williamambrozic on Twitter.
 Thank you 🙂.

 ## Find Me